valentine195/Obsidian-Vault/The Mark of Death/Adventure Seeds/3 - Travel to Newthrone.md

 ```

 > The fruit is slightly sweet and juicy, and as you eat it you feel your body healing itself.
 After just a few moments, you also feel completely refreshed -- as if you've just had a peaceful long rest.
+> .
+> He continues to lead you deeper into the forest.

 > **WHAT IS YOUR MARCHING ORDER?**
 > ***IF BRIAN NOT AT FRONT***: [[Drox]] gestures at you, Jeremiah, and says: